 - Most of all the data were collected from Youtube explanatory videos about Demat account

 Primary data is data gathered for the first time by the researcher.
 It is the raw form of data and thoroughly studied and hence a helpful tool for secondary data.
 Here the method used for the collection of primary data is Web analytics Technique.

 DETAIL REPORT OF PROJECT :

 One cannot buy and sell shares directly through his Demat account.
 One needs to open a Trading account that will allow you to buy/sell shares.
 Many banks offer three in one Demat account.

 So in order to start trading of shares one must have two accounts.

 1. Trading account – a Trading account is the one which is opened with your trading member.
 It is this account that you use to place your buy and sell orders.

-2.Demat account – A Demat account is simply like a savings account in your bank.
+2.Demat account – A Demat account is simply as a savings account in your bank.
 IT simply holds your stocks and other dematerialized securities.
 The Demat account is opened with one of the depositories viz.
 NSDL or CDSL

 How to purchase and sell using a Demat account?

 Link your trading and Demat accounts.
 This way, you won’t have to keep supplying your Demat account details for every transaction.

 Place an order through your online trading account.
 This could be a market order, a limit or buy order, or an after-market order.
 If your brokerage allows you to place orders through the phone, then you will need to supply your trading account details.

 The exchange will process your order.
 It will verify the details of the transaction, the market price, the availability of the shares in the market, and so on.
 It will also check the details of your Demat account that is linked to your trading account.
 This is especially so in case of a sell order.